song-wx/SIFT/README.md

 # SIFT: Sparse Increment Fine-Tuning
-The repository contains the implementation for the paper: [**Sparse is Enough in Fine-tuning Pre-trained Large Language Model**](https://arxiv.org/abs/2312.11875) and the introduction of the general usage of SIFT in different demands.
+The repository contains the implementation for the paper: [**Sparse is Enough in Fine-tuning Pre-trained Large Language Models**](https://arxiv.org/abs/2312.11875) and the introduction of the general usage of SIFT in different demands.

+Our paper is accepted at ICML 2024.
+Congratulations!

-**Sparse is Enough in Fine-tuning Pre-trained Large Language Model**<br>
+**Sparse is Enough in Fine-tuning Pre-trained Large Language Models**<br>
 *Weixi Song\*, Zuchao Li\*, Lefei Zhang, Hai Zhao, Bo Du*\
 Paper: https://arxiv.org/abs/2312.11875